 What is Delta-8 THC?

 Delta-8 is an isomer of delta-9 THC, with the main chemical difference between the two being the position of their double bonds.
+Delta 9 affects the body by binding to cannabinoid receptors in the brain and central nervous system.
+When THC binds to these receptors, it can alter a person’s mood, perception, and cognitive abilities.
+Delta 9 can be found in a variety of forms, including cookies, syrups, and other edibles.
+It is important to note that if you want to buy delta 9 online it is restricted to individuals who have reached the age of 18 or older in most regions.
 Delta-8 affects the body similarly to delta-9, but with key differences in psychoactivity.
 While the latter is associated with pain relief and feelings of relaxation, delta-8 has been documented to increase wakefulness, focus and appetite.

 Unlike delta-9 THC, delta-8 isn’t primarily sourced from marijuana plants.
 Instead, it’s typically synthesized from CBD extracted from high quality hemp flowers.
 The synthesization process has raised concern among some chemists, given the involvement of substances like p-toluenesulfonic acid can yield not only high percentages of delta-8 THC, but residual impurities as well.